NHL Interstitial System

 Dropdown-Driven Controls

-Editors select teams via dropdown menu controls.Template-Based Workflow
+Editors make selections via dropdown menu controls.Essential Graphics:

-All animations are built as flexible templates, allowing rapid iteration and consistent output across multiple use cases.
+All graphics are built into flexible MOGRT templates, allowing rapid iteration and consistent output across multiple use cases.

 Matchup Wipe